Ellis (TV series)

-Ellis (also titled Inspector Ellis) is a British crime drama television series for Channel 5 starring Sharon D. Clarke as Detective Inspector Ellis.
-It premiered in the United Kingdom on 31 October 2024 on Channel 5 with a three-part series and was later renewed for a second series.
+Ellis (also titled Inspector Ellis) is a British crime drama television series for Channel 5 starring Sharon D. Clarke as Detective Chief Inspector Ellis.
+It premiered in the United Kingdom on 31 October 2024 on Channel 5 with a three-part series.

+A second series, consisting of four episodes, debuted on 10 March 2026.

 Premise

-DCI Ellis and assistant DS Harper are sent to help failing police investigations at different local police stations.
+Detective chief inspector (DCI) Ellis and assistant Detective sergeant (DS) Harper are sent to help failing police investigations at different local police stations.